-- Cities and towns may, by general ordinance, reduce the bond amount to no less than 25 percent of the contract price and may require the bond to be payable to the city or town. - Under the job order contracting procedure, bonds must be in an amount no less than the dollar value of all open work orders.5 - On highway construction projects for the Department of Transportation costing more than \$250 million, the department may authorize bonds for less than 100 percent of the contract price.6 - There are special rules relating to the construction, maintenance and repair of marine vessels.
+- Cities, towns and certain districts may, by general ordinance or resolution, reduce the bond amount to no less than 25 percent of the contract price and may require the bond to be payable to the city, town or district. - Under the job order contracting procedure described in RCW 39.10.420, bonds must be in an amount not less than the dollar value of all open work orders.5 - There are special rules relating to the construction, maintenance and repair of marine vessels.

-If a public body contracts for work without enforcing the bond requirement, then the public body will be directly liable to the persons who would have been protected by the bond.8 The liability is strict; good faith is no excuse.9
+If a public body contracts for work without enforcing the bond requirement, then the public body will be directly liable to the persons who would have been protected by the bond.
+The liability is strict; good faith is no excuse.
+8